From the coarse geometry of warped cones to the measured coupling of groups: Introduction

 \section{Introduction}

-Warped cones are geometric objects introduced by J. Roe and associated to a free minimal measure preserving action of a finitely generated group on a compact manifold with a probability measure.
-This geometric object encodes the geometry of the Cayley graph of the group, the geometry of the manifold and the dynamics of the group (see Subsection \ref{wc-definition} for the definition).
+Warped cones are geometric objects introduced by J. Roe and associated to a free action of a finitely generated group on a compact metric space \cite{Ro05}.
+This geometric object encodes the geometry of the Cayley graph of the group, the geometry of the manifold and the dynamics of the group (see Subsection \ref{wc-definition} for the definition of a Warped cone).
 This geometric object appears in the context of Coarse Baum-Connes conjecture and expander graphs.
 Building on the works of G. Yu, it can be shown that the warped cones associated with an amenable group provide examples of metric spaces which satisfy Coarse Baum-Connes conjecture (\cite{Yu00} ).
 On the other hand, using the works of Drinfeld-Margulis-Sullivan, we can provide examples of warped cones associated with Property (T) groups whose discretizations at each of the level sets give examples of expander graphs (\cite{Mar80},\cite{LV19}).
 Moreover, there is an equivalence between analytic properties of the groups and geometric properties of the warped cones.
 The details of these results can be found in Subsection \ref{wc-example}.